Go to the previous, next section.

 The way to run a command by name is to start with M-x, type the command name, and finish it with RET.
 M-x uses the minibuffer to read the command name.
 RET exits the minibuffer and runs the command.
 The string `M-x' appears at the beginning of the minibuffer as a prompt to remind you to enter the name of a command to be run.
 See section The Minibuffer, for full information on the features of the minibuffer.

 You can use completion to enter the command name.
-For example, the command forward-char can be invoked by name by typing
+For example, the

-M-x fo TAB c RET
+M-x forward-char RET or M-x fo TAB c RET

-Note that forward-char is the same command that you invoke with the key C-f.
-You can run any Emacs command by its name using M-x, whether or not any keys are bound to it.
+the key C-f.
+You can run any Emacs command by its name using

 If you type C-g while the command name is being read, you cancel the M-x command and get out of the minibuffer, ending up at top level.